svenlankester/syftbox-netflix/README.md

 ---

-## Loading to SyftBox

-1. 📂 Copy the following files into the SyftBox API folder:

-   - 📄 `requirements.txt`
-   - 📄 `run.sh`
-   - 📄 `main.py` (ensure it is updated as needed for your setup)

-2. The target directory should be:

-   - `/SyftBox/apis/netflix_trend_participant`

-3. Logs for debugging and status updates can be found in:

-   - `/SyftBox/apis/netflix_trend_participant/logs/netflix_trend_participant.log`

----

 ## 📁 Generated Files

-1. **Reduced Viewing History:**
+1. **Aggregated / PET Files:**

-   - 📂 File: `/SyftBox/datasites/<your-email>/api_data/netflix_trend_participant/netflix_reduced.npy`
+   - 📂 Path: `/SyftBox/datasites/<your-email>/api_data/netflix_trend_participant/`
-   - Contains the aggregated and reduced version of the Netflix viewing history, accessible to participants.
+   - This folder contains the aggregated and/or processed (privacy enhanced) Netflix viewing history, accessible to aggregator.
+For instance, parameters of machine learning models for federated learning or differential private metrics.

 2. **Full Viewing History:**

    - 📂 File: `/SyftBox/datasites/<your-email>/private/netflix_data/netflix_full.npy`
    - Contains the full version of the Netflix viewing history, stored privately and not accessible externally.
+This could be used as a starting point for PETs evaluations,

 ---